tholonia/the-book/chapters/05-REASON.md

 This perspective also explains how a person is able to sacrifice itself for the sake of another, even though they have no genetic connection to the other person, ruling out genetic preference as is the case when a parent sacrifices themselves for their child.
 This would also suggest that our most basic drive is not only the survival of the self, but also the survival of something more important than the self, yet still be self-serving.
 We see this in cases of love, honor, country, god, etc., and other examples of a collective.

 You might be thinking that this is a trait unique to humans, but this is not the case.
-We see cases of this in single-cell organisms[^23], multi-cellular organisms[^24] (such as slime mold, where, when faced with scant resources, certain cells will sacrifice themselves for the sake of the greater organism.[^25]), virulent parasites[^26], plants[^27], to name a few.
+We see cases of this in single-cell organisms[^33], multi-cellular organisms[^34] (such as slime mold, where, when faced with scant resources, certain cells will sacrifice themselves for the sake of the greater organism.[^35]), virulent parasites[^36], plants[^37], to name a few.
 Of course, in society, this is clearly exemplified in soldiers willing to die for their country or ideology, as well as countries willing to send their soldiers into war.

 This self-sacrificing quality turns out to be fairly common across life in general.
-Quoting the paper published in *the International Academy of Ecology and Environmental Sciences*, &ldquo;Invasive cancer as an empirical example of evolutionary suicide&rdquo;[^28]:
+Quoting the paper published in *the International Academy of Ecology and Environmental Sciences*, &ldquo;Invasive cancer as an empirical example of evolutionary suicide&rdquo;[^38] :

-> In recent years, a large portion of the literature has focused on evolutionary suicide.  &ldquo;Darwinian extinction&rdquo; or evolutionary suicide is one of the most important findings in adaptive dynamics \[which inevitably bring us to the conclusion\] that evolutionary theory falls short of adequately explaining the phenomenon of life in its fullness and complexity.
-This is due to the fact that \[evolutionary suicide\] is not a rare or special case and that it can occur in the most common ecological conditions.
+> In recent years, a large portion of the literature has focused on evolutionary suicide.  &ldquo;Darwinian extinction&rdquo; or evolutionary suicide is one of the most important findings in adaptive dynamics [which inevitably bring us to the conclusion] that evolutionary theory falls short of adequately explaining the phenomenon of life in its fullness and complexity.
+This is due to the fact that [evolutionary suicide] is not a rare or special case and that it can occur in the most common ecological conditions.

-We also see a less dramatic version of this in genomes which will, rather then commit suicide, reduce their own replication rate to help other genomes.[^167]
+We also see a less dramatic version of this in genomes which will, rather then commit suicide, reduce their own replication rate to help other genomes.[^39]

 This perspective is reasonable and does a better job of explaining how, any why, life operates the way it does.
 With ideas such as wave functions and the many-worlds theory of quantum physics, the morphic field of biology, the research into hyper-time telepathic communication (for long-distance space travel), self-determining AI, etc., it&rsquo;s easy to see how what we accept as &ldquo;reasonable&rdquo; will dramatically change as we learn how these new processes of reality and life work.

 Some may see this as an example of &ldquo;Intelligent Design.&rdquo; We prefer the term &ldquo;Coherent Integration&rdquo; to represent an integrated self-similar pattern of moving energy that extends far above and below that sliver of the reality spectrum that we are attuned to perceive.

 This idea is essentially the same one that was put forth 250 years ago by the man who not only laid the foundations of modern economics but did so specifically with the ideas of eliminating poverty and increasing sustainability.
 His name was Adam Smith, and he referred to this power of self-preservation in his *Theory of the Invisible Hand*, described in his book *&lsquo;An Inquiry into the Nature and Causes of the Wealth of Nations&rsquo;* published in 1776.

 > The natural effort of every individual to better his own conditions, when suffered to exert itself with freedom and security, is so powerful a principle, that it is alone, and without assistance, not only capable of carrying on the society to wealth and prosperity, but of surmounting a hundred impertinent obstructions with which the folly of human laws too often encumber its operations.
 >
-> It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest.
+> It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own interest.  **\~ Adam Smith, 1776**

-##### \~ Adam Smith, 1776

-Applying this idea to society also suggests that the most sustainable practice for the world at large can be summed up in a phrase that is attributed to international banks, John Lennon and Yoko Ono, Buckminster Fuller and more[^175] &hellip; &ldquo;Think globally, act locally&rdquo;.
+Applying this idea to society also suggests that the most sustainable practice for the world at large can be summed up in a phrase that is attributed to international banks, John Lennon and Yoko Ono, Buckminster Fuller and more[^40] &hellip; &ldquo;Think globally, act locally&rdquo;.
 This is easily practiced by spending your money at local businesses rather than Walmart or Amazon, or simply, to quote Mother Theresa when asked “What can we do to promote world peace?”, “Go home and love your family.”

 #### **Claim 25:** There is an order to creative processes, and creations themselves are a product of order.

 ## Applied Reason